Date of Award:

 In addition, the effects of varying levels of a number of different abiotic stresses (oxidative, salt, osmotic, dehydration, and cold stresses) on the host during the infection process were examined.
 While moderate-to-severe levels of salinity, osmotic, dehydration, and cold stress did not decrease infection, mild abiotic stress appears to help dyer’s woad develop cross-tolerance to the rust pathogen, thereby affecting its efficacy as a biocontrol agent.

 Thomas, Elizabeth, "Expression Analysis of Plant Defense Responses during the Establishment of Biotrophy and Role of Abiotic Stress in the Infection of Dyer’s Woad (Isatis tinctoria) by Puccinia thlaspeos" (2008).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 122.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .